-The Hemingway Daiquiri isn’t the frozen, sugary, fruity thing you think of when you hear the word Daiquiri.
+The Hemingway Daiquiri recipe isn’t the frozen, sugary, fruity thing you think of when you hear the word Daiquiri.
 After trying his first daiquiri at a bar called La Floridita in Cuba, Hemingway is quoted as saying: “That’s good, but I prefer mine with twice the rum and no sugar”.
 Basically, 4 ounces of rum with a splash of lime juice, woof!
 His favorite bartender named, Constantino Ribalaigua Vert, called the 4-ounce shot the ‘Papa Doble’.

 Since Hemingway’s time, the Daiquiri has gone through a few evolutions.
-Many versions with paper umbrellas and giant chunks of fruit hanging very pretty from the side of the glass.
+Many versions with paper umbrellas and giant chunks of fruit hanging very daintily from the side of the glass.
 I guess not everyone thinks of a Daiquiri as a double shot of rum and a lime wedge!